Inertial-Sonification/SuperCollider-Sonic-Move/README.md

 # SuperCollider-SonicMove
- Repo for current and test code for the Sonic Move project
+ Repo for sonification models, current and test code for the Sonic Move project